 United States v.
 Safehouse

-In February of 2019, the U.S. Attorney for the Eastern District of Pennsylvania filed a civil lawsuit asking a federal court to declare that supervised consumption sites are illegal.
-This lawsuit does not seek money, seize property, or criminally prosecute any party.
+In February 2019, the U.S. Attorney for the Eastern District of Pennsylvania filed a civil lawsuit asking a federal court to declare that supervised consumption sites are illegal under 21 U.S.C. §856(a), a section of colloquially known as the “Crack House” Statute.
+The lawsuit does not seek money or to seize property or criminally prosecute any party.

-The pleadings in the case are below.
+The pleadings in the case are below:

-On July 10, 13 amicus (friends of the court) briefs were filed in U.S. v.
+- On July 10, 13 amicus (friends of the court) briefs were filed in U.S. v.
 Safehouse in federal court in Philadelphia.
 132 individuals and organizations, composed of 64 current and former prosecutors and law enforcement officials, 8 states, and 6 cities, filed 11 amicus briefs in support of Safehouse.
 7 amici filed a brief in opposition and 4 law professors filed a brief in support of neither party.